 Strategies and Responses

 Four years ago, Federation CJA increased its investment in communal organizations working with individuals and families who are living with disabilities by more than 40%.
 In 2014, the Special Needs Granting Envelope evolved into the Inclusion Granting Envelope, which, in the 2018/2019 funding year, saw $273,000 distributed across nine support services.
 The collective effort across these services resulted in 29 programs supporting more than 1,000 individuals with disabilities and their families.

 Three years ago, as part of our commitment to delivering community care with compassion Federation CJA created a brand-new dedicated full-time position on staff to support disability inclusion, our Manager of Community Inclusion.
 The Manager serves as a key connector for our stakeholders supporting the web of affiliated agencies and community organizations.
 The coordinator also enables our vast network of supporters to work together towards innovative partnerships that meet the needs of members of the Montreal Jewish community living with disabilities.

-For the second year in a row, Federation CJA is taking the lead as a key convener to unite the Montreal Jewish community under the umbrella of JDAIM (Jewish Disability Awareness, Acceptance and Inclusion Month).
+For the second year in a row, Federation CJA has taken the lead as a key convener to unite the Montreal Jewish community under the umbrella of JDAIM (Jewish Disability Awareness, Acceptance and Inclusion Month).
 JDAIM started 12 years ago in the United States to raise awareness around disability issues, and is now celebrated throughout North American Jewish communities.
-For JDAIM 2020, around 30 local organizations are participating, up from 26 last year.
-Planned Federation CJA-led initiatives include a professional workshop, various speaker events, and a special movie night.
+For JDAIM 2020, around 30 local organizations participated, up from 26 in 2019.
+Federation CJA-led initiatives included a professional workshop, various speaker events, and a special movie night.
 Click here to consult the full 2020 Montreal Community JDAIM Calendar of activities.